msrivastav13/DX-Code-Companion/README.md

     ![Manage conflict](./images/manageConflicts.png)

-    If you wish to turn this feature off for faster save you can disable Manageconflict settings as below
+    If you wish to turn this feature (If you have VCS for your project and do not develop in team) for faster save you can do so by disabling Manageconflict settings found in  settings for extension

     ![Manage conflict](./images/manageConflictSettings.png)